Ordinary Time: September 20th

 —Excerpted from the A Calendar of Saints by James Bentley

 The "Fourteen Auxiliary Saints" or "Fourteen Holy Helpers" are a group of saints invoked because they have been efficacious in assisting in trials and sufferings.
-Each saint has a separate day for commemoration, and the group was collectively venerated on August 8, until the 1969 reform of the Roman calendar, when the feast was dropped.
-See Fourteen Holy Helpers and August 8for more details.
+Each saint has a separate day for commemoration, and the group was collectively venerated on August 8, until the 1969 reform of the Roman calendar, when the feast was removed from the universal calendar.
+See Fourteen Holy Helpers and August 8 for more details.

 Highlights and Things To Do: